majid-rafei/eClassBackEndNodeJs/README.md

 These are sufficient for exploring and searching the simple E-class system.

-If the admin wants to add some extra standard data into the database, it is enough to add that CSV files in the `/data/csv` directory of the project and call the endpoint
+If the admin wants to add some extra standard data into the database, it is enough to add those CSV files in the `/data/csv` directory of the project and call the endpoint
 * `http://localhost:3000/eclass/initializeDatabase`

 By executing this command, all CSV files (in the `/data/csv` directory) will be processed for insertion.